-Many disorders can cause stomach tightening and pressure with backache, from constipation to labor.
+Many disorders can cause tightness in the stomach and back pain together, from constipation to labor.
 If you experience these symptoms and you're male, you can at least rule out labor.
 For any sexually active woman of childbearing age, labor is always a possibility, especially if you're somewhat overweight and have irregular periods, even if you don't think you're pregnant.

 Abdominal cramping, bloating and discomfort can occur in conjunction with a backache if you have constipation or diarrhea.
-Often, cramping and backache occur just before you have an episode of diarrhea, so be prepared.
+Often you can have stomach and back pain at the same time just before you have an episode of diarrhea, so be prepared.
 Food poisoning, stomach viruses, irritable bowel syndrome and eating too much can all cause a tight feeling in your stomach along with pressure and backache.

 Bladder or Kidney Problems

 For women, abdominal pressure and pressure along with a backache can signal the advent of their monthly menstrual period.
-If you're in early pregnancy, these symptoms might also signal a threatened miscarriage or an ectopic pregnancy -- a pregnancy that implants in the fallopian tube or elsewhere outside the uterus.
+During early pregnancy, these symptoms might also signal a threatened miscarriage or an ectopic pregnancy — a pregnancy that implants in the fallopian tube or elsewhere outside the uterus.
 And, although it often makes the news as an oddity, women do carry pregnancies to term without realizing they're pregnant.

 A gallbladder attack causes abdominal pain that can radiate to your back.
 Gallbladder attacks may come and go; you may need your gallbladder removed to stop the attacks.
 If you run a fever or notice that the whites of your eyes are yellow, seek immediate medical attention.